KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

     };
     ```

-- `Selection` is a user-defined variable calculated with the NEQc (not-equal-to constant) primitive;
+- `Selection` is a user-defined variable calculated with the `NEQc` primitive (`NEQc` stands for a not-equal-to primitive, with categorical operands);
 - The `Unused` keyword ensures the variable is not part of the analysis but is used only for filtering the examples.

 Once defined, this selection variable—containing 0s and 1s—can be exploited programmatically during training with the Khiops Python Core API.
 The following example demonstrates how to filter examples by retaining only rows where the selection variable equals 1 while training a predictive model: